rm-hull/raspberry-racket/README.md

-The Raspberry Pi is based on the Broadcom 2708 Cortex ARM6 chipset; There are two mechanisms for building executables for the Raspberry Pi, either locally on a Pi itself (which will take approximately XX hours) or cross-compiling on a unix host.
+The Raspberry Pi is based on the Broadcom 2708 Cortex ARM6 chipset; There are two mechanisms for building executables for the Raspberry Pi, either locally on a Pi itself (which will take approximately 24 hours) or cross-compiling on a unix host.
 This guide will attempt to document both approaches.

-### Pre-requisites

 ### Building locally